-IIHR—Hydroscience & Engineering is a world-renowned center for education, research, and public service focusing on hydraulic engineering and fluid mechanics.
+IIHR—Hydroscience & Engineering is a world-renowned center for education, research, and public service focusing on fluids.
 Based in the C. Maxwell Stanley Hydraulics Laboratory, a five-story red brick building on the banks of the Iowa River, IIHR is a unit of the University of Iowa’s College of Engineering.
 At IIHR, students, faculty members, and research engineers work together to understand and manage one of the world’s greatest resources—water.
-Students from around the world benefit from IIHR’s comprehensive multidisciplinary approach, which includes basic fluid mechanics, laboratory experimentation, and computational approaches.
+Students from around the world benefit from IIHR’s comprehensive multidisciplinary approach, which includes laboratory experimentation, computational approaches, and observational field research.

 The C. Maxwell Stanley Hydraulics Laboratory (SHL) is IIHR’s flagship building and its intellectual and administrative hub.
 It is located on South Riverside Drive in Iowa City, Iowa, set on the banks of the Iowa River on the University of Iowa’s beautiful 1,700-acre campus.
 Many IIHR researchers, staff members, visiting researchers, and students have offices in SHL.